-For the 150th anniversary of the parish we will be featuring and exhibit of 150 Faces of the Parish.
+For the 150th anniversary of the parish an exhibit featured 150 Faces of the Parish.

 Master Jimmie Byrnes